UltraEngine/Documentation/pbrmaterials.md

    ![Material Generation](https://github.com/UltraEngine/Documentation/blob/master/Images/pbrgenmaterial.png?raw=true)

 3. Open the resulting material file to observe how the textures have been combined, creating a surface with appealing variations in reflectivity and appearance.
+You can delete the original PNG files if you wish, since they are no longer needed.

    ![Generated Material](https://github.com/UltraEngine/Documentation/blob/master/Images/pbrgenmaterial2.png?raw=true)